Book Steffi Graf through The Keynote Curators

 Stefi Graf was ranked No. 1 for a WTA-record 377 weeks, the longest of any player, male or female, since rankings began.
 She was inducted into the Tennis Hall of Fame in 2004.

 With the same purposeful strength she brought to professional tennis, Stefanie turned her attention to aiding suffering children.
 In 1998, she founded Children for Tomorrow, a charity focused on providing psychological help for children and families who have suffered the trauma of war, violence, abuse, exile or loss of the family.
-She established the organization in conjunction with Outpatient Clinic for Refugee Children and their Families at the University Clinics of Hamburg-Eppendorf.
+She established the organization in conjunction with the Outpatient Clinic for Refugee Children and their Families at the University Clinics of Hamburg-Eppendorf.

 The special outpatient unit for children’s psychiatry and psychotherapy treats refugee children from all over the world and their families.
-The majority of patients are from Afghanistan, southern Europe and West-African countries.
+The majority of patients are from Afghanistan, southern Europe, and West African countries.
 Since its inception, over 7,000 children have received treatment at different projects.

 She is married to former tennis superstar Andre Agassi.
 The family resides in Las Vegas.